wangyunlei-wyl/msdseg./README.md

 # MSDSeg

-#### The official implementation of "Lightweight and Real-Time Semantic Segmentation Network with MultiScale Dilated Convolutions"
+#### The official implementation of "MSDSeg: A Lightweight Real-Time Semantic Segmentation Network using Multi-scale Dilated Convolutions"

 MSDSeg